Memphis Grizzlies Sign Recently Released Oliver-Maxence Prosper To Two-Way Deal

 Sep 4, 2025

 Recently, the Dallas Mavericks signed veteran guard Dante Exum, but to do so, they had to clear up some salary cap space.
-This left them with a very difficult decision, as the team reportedly weighed up moving on from either Jaden Hardy or Olivier-Maxence Prosper.
+This left them with a very difficult decision, as the team reportedly weighed moving on from either Jaden Hardy or Olivier-Maxence Prosper.

 They ended up choosing the latter, as they waived the talented former first-round pick, but now, the Canadian native has found his new home.